birkheadc/ProjectsWebApi/README.md

 `--build-arg PASSWORD={password}`

 Use a random string as a password.
 Store that string in the database of the app that you use to update this app.
 Use a correctly hashed and secured password that you physically type into that app, to retrieve this app's password.

+# Logging

+This app uses Serilog for logging. // Todo: Write this section.